gwdistsys18/dist-sys-practice/README.md

 Notes from learning about distributed systems in [GW CS 6421](https://gwdistsys18.github.io/) with [Prof. Wood](https://faculty.cs.gwu.edu/timwood/)

 ## Area 1
-> Include notes here about each of the links

-1.Option types
+# 1.Option types
 Single character command line options can be combined, so rather than typing docker run -i -t --name test busybox sh, you can write docker run -it --name test busybox sh.

-2.Confused about Docker -t option to Allocate a pseudo-TTY
+# 2.Confused about Docker -t option to Allocate a pseudo-TTY

 What exactly does this option do?
 I've been reading a lot on TTY and am still confused.
 I played around with not having the -t and just -i and it seems like programs that expect user input throw an error without the -t.
 Why is it important for pseudo-TTY to be enabled?